Guest Blog Post by Lena, Furniture Bank Volunteer and Downsizing Guru

 - Kitchen utensils and appliances that you no longer need or want can be donated to several charitable organizations across the city.
 Thrift stores such as Value Village and Salvation Army will gladly accept these items for you.
 Furniture Bank also accepts many of these items.
 Here is a list of items that we accept.

-- Kitchen furniture such as, tables and chairs, microwave stands, movable island, and stools can be sold or donated as well.
-You can sell via a consignment store or on-line using Kijiji, Craigslist or UsedToronto.com.
+- Kitchen furniture such as tables and chairs, microwave stands, movable islands, and stools can be sold or donated as well.
+You can sell via a consignment store or on-line using Kijiji, Facebook Marketplace, Craigslist or UsedToronto.com.
 It may take more time and effort to sell privately but you could have a higher monetary return.
-If you want to dispose or downsize items quickly, then consider donating these items to Furniture Bank so we can transfer them to a family in need of these items.
+If you want to dispose of or downsize items quickly, then consider donating these items to Furniture Bank so we can transfer them to a family in need of these items.